spud-grails/spud-markdown/README.md

 }
 ```

 Now you can freely use markdown in any of the formatted editor sections of spud.
-Simply choose Markdown from the format dropdown box and a codemirror editor wil show up.
+Simply choose Markdown from the format dropdown box and a codemirror editor will show up.